Ohio Sex Abuse Lawsuits and Settlements

 What is Sexual Abuse in Ohio?

-The legal definition of sexual abuse or sexual assault in Ohio is essentially the same as it is in every other state.
-Sexual abuse is defined as intentional “sexual touching” without consent.
-There are 2 components to this definition: (1) sexual touching, and (2) lack of consent.
+The legal definition of sexual abuse or sexual assault in Ohio closely mirrors the definitions used in other states.
+Under Ohio law, sexual abuse generally involves intentional sexual touching without consent.
+There are two essential components to this definition:

 Who Can Be Held Liable for Sexual Abuse in Ohio?

-Sexual abuse victims can always sue the individual person that abused them.
+Sexual abuse victims can always sue the individual who abused them.
 Usually, however, suing the abusers is somewhat pointless because you won’t be able to get any money from them.
-Chances are they are either broke, dead or in jail.
+Chances are they are either broke, dead, or in jail.

-The key to getting compensation in sex abuse lawsuit is finding a company, school, or other third party with deep pockets (or insurance) to hold liable for negligence.
-Ohio law allows abuse victims to file civil lawsuits against third-parties who were negligent in failing to prevent or stop the abuse.
-Common third-party defendants in sex abuse civil lawsuits include schools, churches, or organizations such as the boy scouts.
-If you can show that the one of these organizations had a duty to prevent or stop the abuse and failed to do so, they can be held legally liable for damages.
+The key to getting compensation in a sex abuse lawsuit is finding a company, school, or other third party with deep pockets (or insurance) to hold liable for negligence.
+Ohio law allows abuse victims to file civil lawsuits against third parties who were negligent in failing to prevent or stop the abuse.
+Common third-party defendants in sex abuse civil lawsuits include schools, churches, or organizations such as the Boy Scouts.
+If you can show that one of these organizations had a duty to prevent or stop the abuse and failed to do so, they can be held legally liable for damages.

 Ohio Juvenile Detention Center Sex Abuse Lawsuits